zopefoundation/zope.browsermenu/src/zope/browsermenu/README.txt

   >>> item.available()
   False

-In the second case, the permission is not explicitely defined and the availability is determined by the permission required to access the action.
+In the second case, the permission is not explicitly defined and the availability is determined by the permission required to access the action.

   >>> item.permission = None

 All views starting with 'fb' are forbidden, the ones with 'ua' are unauthorized and all others are allowed.

   >>> item.action = u'fb'
   >>> item.available()